coda/packs-sdk/docs/guides/development/troubleshooting.md

 console.log("Retrieved %s items.", items.length);
 ```

-When executing a Pack locally these logs will be written to the console, and when run in a doc they will be visible in the Pack maker tools.
+When executing a Pack locally these logs will be written to the console, and when run in a doc they will be visible in the [Pack maker tools][pmt].
 This can be useful for debugging during development as well as in production.

 The Packs runtime only includes a subset of the [full `console` methods][mdn_console], specifically: